easyhrworld/easyhr-11ty/src/terms-of-services.md

 ## Personal Information and Privacy
 Personal information you provide to Street Light through the Service is governed by Street Light Privacy Policy.
 Your election to use the Service indicates your acceptance of the terms of the Street Light Privacy Policy.
 You are responsible for maintaining confidentiality of your username, password and other sensitive information.
 You are responsible for all activities that occur in your user account and you agree to inform us immediately of any unauthorized use of your user account by email to support@easyhrworld.com.
 We are not responsible for any loss or damage to you or to any third party incurred as a result of any unauthorized access and/or use of your user account, or otherwise.

-## Communications from Street Light Software
+## Communications from Crafting HR Software Solutions
 The Service may include certain communications from Street Light, such as service announcements, administrative messages and newsletters.
 You understand that these communications shall be considered part of using the Services.
 As part of our policy to provide you total privacy, we also provide you the option of opting out from receiving newsletters from us.
 However, you will not be able to opt-out from receiving service announcements and administrative messages.

 ## Fees and Payments